Biology (BIOL)

 BIOL 242L ANATOMY AND PHYSIOLOGY II LABORATORY1 Credit

-Laboratory experience Anatomy and Physiology II.
+Laboratory experience in human Anatomy and Physiology II.
 The content of this course includes anatomy and physiology of the endocrine, cardiovascular, lymphatic, digestive, urinary, males and female reproductive systems.
 For the anatomy portion, donor bodies are used.

 Co-requisites: BIOL 242